-Risk groups are a method used by the World Health Organization (WHO) and by the National Institutes of Health (NIH) to classify human infectious agents based on the hazard to both the individual and to the community.
+Risk groups are a method used by the National Institutes of Health (NIH) to classify human infectious agents on the basis of hazard.
 There are four risk groups which are classified according to their relative pathogenicity for healthy adult humans.